 Use empty milk jugs to store plastic bags – Tired of all of those plastic shopping bags taking over under the sink or your junk drawer?
 Stuff them into an empty milk jug then pull one out of the top as a lead.
 As you pull your bags up, they should bring another one out making it easy to get to them.

-Use empty milk jugs for emergency food storage – Milk jugs are sturdier than 2-L bottles and hold a lot more.
+Use empty milk jugs for emergency food storage (Six Dollar Family) – Milk jugs are sturdier than 2-L bottles and hold a lot more.
 If you practice storing food for emergencies, use your empty milk jugs to store foods like rice, sugar, flour and pastas.
 Just be sure that you clean them incredibly well and allow them to dry fully before adding your foods.
 Mark them with a sharpie and stack on their sides to maximize space.
 If you want to add an oxygen absorber, go ahead, but keep in mind that your seal will not be airtight even with one.

 Use empty milk jugs to make a large scoop – When you make the funnel from above, save the rest of your jug.
 You can use it to make a large scoop that can be used for scooping things like pet food, potting soil and more.